WhitmanSWDesignSpring2018/project-5-8-teamjuan/project-6/rubric.md

 0|0|**Play** is disabled when there are no notes.
 0|0|**Stop** is disabled when the composition is not playing.

-### Undo/redo operations: 16/16 points
+### Undo/redo operations: 18/18 points

 1 pt each|Undo|Redo
 ---------|----|----
-Add      |
+Add      |1|1
-Select   |
+Select   |1|1
-Delete   |
+Delete   |1|1
-Move     |
+Move     |1|1
-Stretch  |
+Stretch  |1|1
-Group    |
+Group    |1|1
-Ungroup  |
+Ungroup  |1|1

 Earned|Possible|Requirement
 ------|--------|------------
-2|2|If note bars are deleted, edited, or selected as a group, for example, by using the **Select All** menu item, then an undo operation should affect all of the note bars.
+4|4|If note bars are deleted, edited, or selected as a group, for example, by using the **Select All** menu item, then an undo operation should affect all of the note bars.

 ### Undo/redo stack: 8/8 points

 Earned|Possible|Requirement
 ------|--------|------------
 4|4|The user should be allowed to undo actions repeatedly, all the way back to the original blank composition pane when the application was first started.
-4|4|Similarly, if a sequence of undo actions was performed, then the user should be allowed to redo the whole sequence.
+2|2|Similarly, if a sequence of undo actions was performed, then the user should be allowed to redo the whole sequence.
+2|2|Taking a new action should clear the redo stack.

 ### No regressions - 0/0 points